gregorycrane/BeyondTranslation/content/docs/cts2iiif.md

 ---
-section_id: New Features
+section_id: New in Perseus 6.0
-nav_order: 2
+nav_order: 4
 title: CTS and IIIF
 topics: Front Matter; Navigation
 ---